omgnetwork/elixir-omg/docs/mvp_morevp_interaction.md

 * `->` denotes order of events;
 * `=>` denotes proposed solution / action;
 * `contract:` solution is contained to change in the contract;
-* `game:` solution is an interactive game, possibly with new functions exposed by the contract.

 ### Possible scenarios

-1. SE on input -> IFE
+1. Mallory does SE on input -> Mallory submits IFE
     => (IMPLEMENTED) contract: IFE challenges SE (~ +30k gas)
     NOTE: can do that even if I remembered `standardExitId(hash(tx), oindex)` on SE, because I am getting the input txs all over again in IFE

-2. SE on input, finalized -> IFE
+2. Mallory does SE on input, finalized -> Mallory submits IFE
     => (IMPLEMENTED) contract: introduce `standardExitId(hash(tx), oindex)`, check if SE exists, if so treat IFE is "as if non-canonical" and can't be canonized; input is marked as finalized with regard to piggybacking.
 Add additional flag to IFE which will prevent it from taking part in canonicity game.

-3. IFE -> SE on input
+3. Mallory submits IFE -> Mallory does SE on input
-    => (IMPLEMENTED) game: standard SE challenge using IFE tx as spend
+    => (IMPLEMENTED) Alice: performs standard SE challenge using IFE tx as spend

-4. IFE, finalized input -> SE on input
+4. Mallory does IFE, piggybacks input, waits for finalization -> Mallory submits SE on input
     => (IMPLEMENTED) same as (3.)

-5. SE on output -> IFE -> piggyback output
+5. Mallory does SE on output -> Mallory submits IFE -> Mallory piggybacks output
     => (IMPLEMENTED) contract: `standardExitId(hash(tx), oindex)`.
 This allows to find SE when PB is performed.
 Need to store utxo_pos in Exit struct during `startStandardExit`, though.
     NOTE: costs: +20k on `startStandardExit`; low cost on PB check
     NOTE: make revertable, so we can implement alt game solution later
-    => (alt) (if data availability) game: piggyback is challenged with new challenge type
+    => (alt) (if data availability) Alice: challenges piggyback with new challenge type
     => (alt) (if no data avail) do nothing: IFE output exits, SE exits after all mass exits
     NOTE: why can't we purely in contract (as in 7.) here?
 B/c "important" info (tx hash) is delivered too early and forgotten.
     But if we do standardExitId(...) then ok
     NOTE: as rule, we always block whatever is started later (piggyback here, SE in 8./9.)

-6. SE on output, finalized -> IFE -> piggyback output
+6. Mallory does SE on output, waits for finalization -> Mallory submits IFE -> Mallory piggybacks output
     => (IMPLEMENTED) contract: introduce `standardExitId(hash(tx), oindex)`; on PB compute SE id, check if it exists
     => (alternative) exit game as in 5.
 Piggyback is challenged (take bond)

-7. IFE -> SE on output
+7. Mallory submits IFE -> Mallory does SE on output
     => (IMPLEMENTED) contract: take tx from SE, find tx in IFEs, block future piggybacks on output
     NOTE: +5k gas (after constantinople)

-8. IFE -> SE on output -> SE finalized -> piggyback
+8. Mallory submits IFE -> Mallory does SE on output -> Mallory waits for SE finalization -> Mallory piggybacks
    ! not possible

-9. IFE -> piggyback output -> SE on output
+9. Mallory submits IFE -> Mallory piggybacks output -> Mallory does SE on output
     => (IMPLEMENTED) contract: when SE happens, check for IFE & piggyback existence
     NOTE: +18k gas on startSE

-10. IFE -> piggyback output -> finalized -> SE on output
+10. Mallory submits IFE -> Mallory piggybacks output -> Mallory waits for finalization -> Mallory does SE on output
     ! same as (8.)

 ### Exploring `standardExitId(hash(tx), oindex)`